a complete drivetrain. This example helps you understand how to model

 Click Start.
 The model steps through the gears and then brakes.

 Observe how the clutch pressure signals move the transmission into one gear after another, at 0, 5, 10, and 15 seconds of simulation time.
-Compare these clutch pressure signals to the clutch schedule in the CR-CR transmission subsystem to determine which gear settings the model is implementing.
+To determine which gear settings the model is implementing, compare these clutch pressure signals to the clutch schedule in the CR-CR transmission subsystem.
 The model steps through gears 1, 2, 3, and 4, before coasting and then braking.

 To compare the angular velocities of the input and output shafts, click Plot speeds.
 A figure that contains the Shaft Speeds and Clutch States opens.